Best Local Restaurants 2024: French food still fabulous Published 05 August 2024

 For dessert there could be a not-to-be-missed crème brûlée as well as griottines in kirsch and îles flottantes.
 Expect ‘great service from knowledgeable staff', a wine bar in the basement for post-prandial relaxation, and a thoroughly commendable list of French wines with an excellent choice by the glass.

-'Perfect hospitality, a true find,' sums up the immense warmth readers feel towards this tiny bistro in the Norwich Lanes.
-Frenchman Thomas Aubrit and his wife Gemma have been welcoming diners through the doors of L’Hexagone (it’s named after the shape of France) since 2020.
-He cooks the food he remembers eating as a child with heartfelt honesty, while she runs the place with instinctive charm, and with a small supporting cast they prove the old trope that the best things often come in the smallest packages.
-So tuck yourself into a downstairs seat in the intimate, dark-painted space – L’Hexagone thankfully swerves any French bistro clichés – or head upstairs where there’s more room but you miss out on Lanes people-watching.
+He cooks the food he remembers eating as a child with heartfelt honesty, while she runs the place with instinctive charm – and with a small supporting cast, they prove the old trope that the best things often come in the smallest packages.
+So tuck yourself into a downstairs seat in the intimate, dark-painted space or head upstairs where there’s more room but you miss out on Lanes people-watching.
 This is a place aimed squarely at feeding (very loyal) customers.

 Quirky old-fashioned bistro with bags of natural charm

-On a side street close to Warwick Avenue tube, this delightfully eccentric bistro has all the trappings of a quirky dining room belonging to a rich, dotty aunt who has travelled the world and is partial to a midday tipple.
-Inside,… Read more
+On a side street close to Warwick Avenue tube, this delightfully eccentric bistro ‘thrives off its community spirit’ and has all the trappings of a quirky dining room belonging to a rich, dotty aunt who has travelled t… Read more

-On a side street close to Warwick Avenue tube, this delightfully eccentric bistro has all the trappings of a quirky dining room belonging to a rich, dotty aunt who has travelled the world and is partial to a midday tipple.
+On a side street close to Warwick Avenue tube, this delightfully eccentric bistro ‘thrives off its community spirit’ and has all the trappings of a quirky dining room belonging to a rich, dotty aunt who has travelled the world.
 Inside, it's a mishmash of closely packed wooden tables and chairs (some covered in gingham tablecloths), antique lampshades, eye-catching floral patterned wallpaper, shelves of wine and a service bar decked out like a country-house kitchen.
+The place oozes natural charm and attentive staff will greet you like a long-lost friend, even if it’s your first visit.

-Alternatively, drop by for poulet frites on Wednesday nights or steak frites on Thursday, if you prefer; they even do a proper petit-déjeuner from 10am.
-Pompette is the charming French word for tipsy, so we do need to mention the libations: Ricard, Lillet Blanc, Picon Bière and Normandy cider all get a look-in alongside a list of patriotically French wines (plus the odd interloper).
+Alternatively, drop by for authentic French saucisse frites on Tuesday, poulet frites on Wednesday or steak frites on Thursday night, if you prefer; they even do a proper petit-déjeuner from 10am as well as a regular apero hour (5-6pm, Tue-Sat).
+Pompette is the charming French word for tipsy, so we do need to mention the libations: Ricard, Lillet Blanc, Picon Bière and Normandy cider all get a look-in alongside a list of patriotically French wines – including a big selection from Alsace (the owner’s homeland).

 Our website uses cookies to analyse traffic and show you more of what you love.
 Please let us know you agree to all of our cookies.